Vitamin D Deficiency and Early Implant Failure

 Furthermore, owing to the growing trend of vitamin D deficiency found globally, recently developed in-office test kits that take 10-15 min to perform and involve a simple finger-prick are now commercially available; however, little data have been published on their use.
 Therefore, the second aim of this study was to compare the use of two novel in-office test kits for vitamin D (one European-based and one North American-based) to that of standard laboratory blood tests.
 A third aim was to investigate the effects of this supplementation program on overall antioxidant levels.

-Table 1 Descriptive statistics of vitamin D levels (ng/ml) at baseline (before supplementation) using different testing modalities
+Table 1: Descriptive statistics of vitamin D levels (ng/ml) at baseline (before supplementation) using different testing modalities.

 MATERIALS AND METHODS